 Symptoms can occur suddenly and may be referred to as biliary colic.
 This type of pain is commonly set off by eating fatty foods and often occurs in the middle of the night.
 The symptoms experienced may be so severe that people need to seek immediate medical attention.

-The most common test used to definitively diagnose gallstones is an ultrasound scan.
+The most common test used to definitively diagnose gallstones is an abdominal ultrasound scan to create pictures of the gallbladder, which are then analysed to look for signs of gallstones.

-Other specialised scans or x-rays (eg: fluoroscopy, radioisotopic scan) are sometimes used to confirm the diagnosis and highlight the location of the gallstones.
+Other specialised scans or x-rays are sometimes used to confirm the diagnosis and highlight the location of the gallstones.

 In general, treatment will depend on the frequency and severity of the symptoms experienced.
 Approximately 30% of all people who experience biliary colic will not experience a further episode.
 Because of this, the doctor may advise a wait and see approach.